OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 * Run the application and make it sure the app is in foreground (should not be in paused state).
 * Find the PID of the app using the command: `ps ax | grep App`.
 * Hook into the running process by using the command: `cycript -p PID`.
 * Cycript interpreter will be provided, on successful hooking.
-You can get the instance of the application by using the Objective-C syntax `[UIApplictaion shared Application]`.
+You can get the instance of the application by using the Objective-C syntax `[UIApplictaion sharedApplication]`.

 ```
 cy# [UIApplication sharedApplication]